-If a Protection Order is granted, the police or a sheriff's officer will serve the respondent with a copy as soon as they are able.
-The respondent then has 20 days, or a longer period if a judge allows it, to apply to have the order cancelled (set aside).
+If a Protection Order is granted, the police or sheriff's office serve the respondent as soon as they are able.
+The respondent then has 20 days, or a longer period if a judge allows it, to apply to have the order set aside (cancelled).

-Can the respondent stop the order?
+Can the respondent stop the Protection Order?

-If the respondent applies to the Court of Queen's Bench to have the order cancelled (set aside), you will be notified.
+If the respondent applies to the Court of King's Bench to have the order set aside (cancelled), you will be notified.
 The respondent will be allowed to see and listen to the evidence you gave in court.
-You will be given notice of the date and time for the hearing and will have the opportunity to explain to the court why the order should stay in place.
-Some people choose to hire a lawyer to help them with this process.
+You will be given notice of the hearing and will have the opportunity to challenge the respondent's evidence and explain to the court why the order should stay in place.